Healthy Q2 GDP numbers likely; bet on these 3 stocks for better returns in short-medium term

 Meanwhile, the market will see the expiry of F&O contracts on August 30.
 We are expecting stock specific movement this week.
 Our last recommendations like Ajanta Pharma, L&T Technology Services, Suven Life, Sun Pharma, ITC etc had given fantastic returns in very short term.

-BHEL has posted stellar performance in Q1FY19.
-During Q1FY19, its net profit zoomed by 93 percent to Rs 156 crore from Rs 81 crore on YoY basis on 8 percent higher income of Rs 5790 crore.
+BHEL posted stellar performance in Q1FY19.
+During Q1FY19, its net profit zoomed 93 percent to Rs 156 crore from Rs 81 crore on a YoY basis on 8 percent higher income of Rs 5,790 crore.

-BHEL has total order book of Rs 117000 crore by end of Q1FY19.
-It has formed small inverted head and shoulder pattern on daily chart which is bullish in its nature.
-On the back of this improved performance and technical structure we are recommending a buy for short to medium term.
+BHEL has a total order book of Rs 117,000 crore by end of Q1FY19.
+It has formed small inverted head and shoulder pattern on the daily chart which is bullish in its nature.
+On the back of this improved performance and technical structure, we are recommending a buy for short to medium term.

 Balrampur Chini Mills, India's second largest sugar producing company, is engaged in the ancillary businesses of ethanol manufacture and co-generation.
-It is having 10 factories in Uttar Pradesh.
-It has crushing capacity of 76,500 tonnes per day, Distilleries possessing capacity of 360 kilolitres per day and co-generation capacity of 163.2 megawatts.
+It has factories in Uttar Pradesh with crushing capacity of 76,500 tonnes per day, distilleries with a capacity of 360 kilolitres per day and co-generation capacity of 163.2 megawatts.